 Many companies have gone through significant improvements and changes during the last few years.
 The more companies become FemTech-focused, the more investment appears in the industry, and therefore, new players and decision-makers emerge on the global FemTech market.
 More than $10 billion was invested in US-based companies, as of December 2021.

-Top 10 Countries of FemTech Companies by Total Funding Amount, 2021
+Top 10 Countries with FemTech Companies by Total Funding Amount, 2021

 Being an important part of the FemTech Industry, FemTech Longevity focuses on technologies, services, and research related to extending women’s healthy lifespan.

 Geographically, most FemTech Longevity companies are based in North America, particularly in the US (58% of companies).
 There is only one company in Canada with a Longevity focus — Endoceutics.
 Europe is the second-largest region, with a 26% share.
-The FemTech Longevity subsector somewhat less represents Asian countries, MENA, and Australia.
+The FemTech Longevity subsector is somewhat less represented in Asian countries, MENA, and Australia.

-Distribution of FemTech Longevity Companies by Major Regions, 2021
+Distribution of FemTech Longevity Companies by Major Region, 2021

 FemTech Longevity Companies by Estimated Revenue, 2021

-Funding of companies in the FemTech Longevity subsector totaled over $2.6 billion in 2021, with 81% falling to the top 10 market players.
+Funding of companies in the FemTech Longevity subsector totaled over $2.6 billion in 2021, with 81% going to the top 10 market players.

-Invitae, a genetic information company that is aimed to incorporate genetic information into everyday medical practice to boost the quality of healthcare for billions of people, had the largerst funding as of December 2021 at almost $2 billion.
+Invitae, a genetic information company that aims to incorporate genetic information into everyday medical practice to boost the quality of healthcare for billions of people, had the largest funding of almost $2 billion, as of December 2021.